Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them with clear messages.
 4. Push your branch to your fork.
-5. Open a pull request on the [GitHub Pull Requests page](https://github.com/LATAEVIA/Fisk-Rosenwald-Zip-to-Bulk-Import/pulls).
+5. Open a pull request on the [GitHub Pull Requests page](https://github.com/Fisk-University/Fisk-Rosenwald-Zip-to-Bulk-Import/pulls).

 ### Coding patterns

-We have yet to set any standards/patterns, so just keep it clean and consistant.
+We have yet to set any standards/patterns, so just keep it clean and consistent.
 If your pull request is related to an existing issue, reference the issue number in your pull request description.

 ### Code of Conduct